 depression

 A lot of people struggle with depression.
-Unfortunately, a lot of people struggle longer than they need to, because depression makes it hard to seek support.
-For some, persistent feelings of hopelessness or apathy rob you of your energy or ability to make decisions.
-For others, anger and irritability interfere with your relationships.
-Physical manifestations like sleep disturbances or digestive issues add to your overall malaise.
+And a lot of people struggle longer than they need to, because depression makes it its job to stick around.
+It tells you to self-isolate or self-medicate instead of connecting with friends.
+Persistent feelings of hopelessness or apathy you of your energy.
+Anger and irritability keep your social supports at arm’s length.
+Sleep disturbances and digestive issues add to your overall malaise.
+For some, there are thoughts of suicide.

 • Persistent sad, anxious or "empty" mood